January 11, 2019:

 I was excited to try it out despite looking at the photos originally and not truly interested in the thick-cut noodles (I prefer thin noodles).

-The bowl of noodles arrived almost instantly.
-It was filled with long thick noodles, lean and fat prices of pork belly, diced Chinese mushrooms, in the pork soup.
+The bowl of pig lard noodles arrived almost instantly.
+It was filled with long thick noodles, lean and fat prices of pork belly, and diced Chinese mushrooms in the pork soup.
 There were green onions and preserved veggies scattered on top.

-The veggies were also great and fresh.
+The Indian lettuce (油麥菜) was also great and fresh.
 It was delicious as well. ^_^

 It was very fast, effective, and no-nonsense service.
 Having only three main items on the menu made for such a simple ordering process too (noodles — large or small size, chicken wings — two or four, and vegetables — a few kinds).